jamii/jamii.github.com/_posts/2016-05-19-notes-on-natural-born-cyborgs-minds.markdown

 * "Do you know the capital of Argentina?"
 "Yes, (retrieves from long-term memory), it's Buenos Aires"
 * "Do you know the capital of Argentina?"
 "Yes, (looks up on phone), it's Buenos Aires"

-Can be said to 'know' something if it can be quickly and reliably retrieved, whether from the visual field, from a reliably tool (like a watch), from biological long-term memory or from a smartphone.
+Can be said to 'know' something if it can be quickly and reliably retrieved, whether from the visual field, from a reliable tool (like a watch), from biological long-term memory or from a smartphone.
 The latter is currently high-latency and unreliable, but it's only a matter of degree and it will improve over time.

 (Human long-term memory can do interesting things like making connections in the background.
 Machine long-term memory can do interesting things like large-scale search, software agents, collaborative editing etc. No reason to see the former as 'real' memory just because it happens to come preinstalled.)